BlockchainCommons/sweeptool-cli/README.md

 Tool for sweeping bitcoin based on [Bitcoin Dev Kit](https://github.com/bitcoindevkit/bdk) (bdk) and [Uniform Resources](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-005-ur.md).
 Funds can be swept either to an address or to another output descriptor by preserving the number of UTXOs.

-Sweeptool connects to an Electrum server hosted by Blockstream or an Esplora server of your choice and synchronizes the list of transactions received and available UTXOs.
-Based on this information sweeptool produces a PSBT which can be signed by an offline signing device.
+`Sweeptool` connects to an Electrum server hosted by Blockstream or a server of your choice (including Esplora or Electrum server via Tor onion address) and synchronizes the list of transactions received and available UTXOs.
+Based on this information `sweeptool` produces a PSBT which can be signed by an offline signing device.

 ## Status - Late Alpha

-` sweeptool-cli`  is currently under active development and in the late alpha testing phase.
+`sweeptool-cli`  is currently under active development and in the late alpha testing phase.
 It should not be used for production tasks until it has had further testing and auditing.

 ###  ⚠️ Disclaimer